 Fragrance An ingredient in beauty products used to increase the sensorial experience.
 Fragrance ingredients in cosmetics can be synthetic or natural.
 The FDA term “fragrance” can be over 3100 different chemicals in the US.

 Sulfates A category of surfactants that are known as strong cleansing agents (detergents) in personal care.
 These ingredients are such good cleaners, that they can be drying and irritating to skin and scalp.
 It is not necessary to have sulfates to create a formula with lather.
-For example, Moondust Hair Wash is a sulfate-free formula that has a velvety, silky lather.
+For example, Moondust Hair Wash is a sulfate-free formula that has a velvety, rich lather.

 Parabens (Methylparaben, Ethylparaben, Propylparaben, Butylparaben, and Isobutylparaben) This category of synthetic broad-spectrum preservatives were a very popular choice for use in cosmetics for a long time because they replaced the need for multiple preservative ingredients.
 Broad-spectrum preservatives are effective against mold, yeast, and bacteria.
 To replace parabens, multiple preservatives need to be used.